narrowspark/php-library-template/README.md

 :bulb: This is a great place for showing a few usage examples!

+## Versioning

+This library follows semantic versioning, and additions to the code ruleset are performed in major releases.

 ## Changelog

 Please have a look at [`CHANGELOG.md`](CHANGELOG.md).